 It also came with a side salad which was a perfect compliment.
 The menu stated the special came pudding, however, the waitress forgot and by the time she remembered it was time to go.

-In summary, I enjoyed my food and it was typical of a diner.
+In summary, I enjoyed my food at the Sage Diner and it was typical of a diner.

 For my special and coffee, the cost was $13.
 It was a lot of food for not a lot of money so I can’t complain.

 I enjoyed the Sage Diner and it’s a great stop on the Eastern Shore.
-If you are heading through the Eastern Shore, I would recommend stopping.
+If you are heading through the Eastern Shore, I would recommend stopping by the Sage Diner.

 Questions for you: